salsita/inStyle/README.md

 <ul class='links'>
   <li>
     <img ... />
-    <a href=''/>Title</a>
+    <a href='#'>Title</a>
     <span>Description...</span>
   </li>
 </ul>
 ```

-Let's imagine the design requires you to change `a` color when its parent `li` element is `:hover`ed and this is happening inside your encapsulated `.links` component.
-To make things easier, your app has various layouts and you need your `a` to have a different `color` and `line-height` for the `.minimal` skin, which is propagated through a class on the `body` element.
+Let's imagine your design requires you to change `a` color when its parent `li` element is `:hover`ed and this is happening inside your small encapsulated `.links` component.
+To make things easier, your app has various skins and views (ex: `<body class='minimal'>`) that change the design of anchors in your `.links` component while using the same HTML.

 Nothing hard to do, right?
-This could really be anything in your project - in essence you're changing the style properties of the same element in a few different scenarios, a pattern far too common in CSS authoring.
+This could really be anything in your project - in essence you're changing the style properties of the same `a` element in a few different scenarios, a pattern far too common in CSS authoring.

 But at best, you'll end up with this code (using advanced SASS):